How to drain a combi boiler

 You can speed up the substitute of water with air by opening the vents (bleed valves) located around your home.

-When the heating system is completed from water drainage, disconnect the bleed valves, so you can start repair or maintenance according to your needs.
+When the heating system is completed from water drainage, disconnect the bleed valves so that you can start repair or maintenance according to your needs.

 A warning for you